Assembling your view…

 Crunching costs, sorting signals, rendering insights.

 The conventional wisdom says one thing.
-The data says another: Newcastle upon Tyne stands out as the top-ranked city in this analysis.
-With a cost index of 85 and median income of £29,000, it offers below-average costs relative to the rest of United Kingdom.
+The data says another: Newcastle upon Tyne has a cost index of 89 — 14 points below the United Kingdom national average of 103.
+Median income is £30,500 with rent at £800/month, putting the rent-to-income ratio at 31%.
 That's not a marginal difference — it reshapes your monthly budget.

-On quality of life, Newcastle upon Tyne leads with a composite score of 64/100 — reflecting its safety (56), healthcare (72), and walkability (74) metrics.
+On quality of life, Newcastle upon Tyne scores a composite score of 63/100 — reflecting its safety (56), healthcare (72), and walkability (74) metrics.
 Pair that with the housing data, and the pattern sharpens. affordability and QoL don't always move in the same direction, and United Kingdom is a good example of that tension.

 Our index is benchmarked to 100 (national median).
 Sub-categories cover housing, food, transport, utilities, and healthcare.
 Data sources include ONS, Land Registry, HMRC.